inspec/inspec/docs/dsl_resource.md

 As of InSpec v4.16, resources are lazily loaded into the `inspec` process upon use.
 This greatly speeds up the initial startup costs of the `inspec` process and only loads what you need to use.
-For example, `inspec --version` no longer runs for 10 seconds!).
+For example, `inspec --version` no longer runs for 10 seconds!.

 ### Overriding Core Resources